Corporate finance: Considerations

 In general, whether to issue dividends, and what amount, is determined on the basis of the company's unappropriated profit (excess cash) and influenced by the company's long-term earning power.
 In all instances, as above, the appropriate dividend policy is in parallel directed by that which maximizes long-term shareholder value.

 When cash surplus exists and is not needed by the firm, then management is expected to pay out some or all of those surplus earnings in the form of cash dividends or to repurchase the company's stock through a share buyback program.

 Thus, if there are no NPV positive opportunities, i.e. projects where returns exceed the hurdle rate, and excess cash surplus is not needed, then management should return (some or all of) the excess cash to shareholders as dividends.

 This is the general case, however the "style" of the stock may also impact the decision.
 Shareholders of a "growth stock", for example, expect that the company will retain (most of) the excess cash surplus so as to fund future projects internally to help increase the value of the firm.
 Shareholders of value- or secondary stocks, on the other hand, would prefer management to pay surplus earnings in the form of cash dividends, especially when a positive return cannot be earned through the reinvestment of undistributed earnings; a share buyback program may be accepted when the value of the stock is greater than the returns to be realized from the reinvestment of undistributed profits.

 Management will also choose the form of the dividend distribution, as stated, generally as cash dividends or via a share buyback.
 Various factors may be taken into consideration: where shareholders must pay tax on dividends, firms may elect to retain earnings or to perform a stock buyback, in both cases increasing the value of shares outstanding.
 Alternatively, some companies will pay "dividends" from stock rather than in cash or via a share buyback as mentioned; see Corporate action.

 Dividend theory

-As for capital structure above, there are several schools of thought on dividends, in particular re their impact on firm value.
+As for capital structure above, there are several schools of thought on dividends, in particular about their impact on firm value.

 A key consideration will be whether there are any tax disadvantages associated with dividends: i.e. dividends attract a higher tax rate as compared, e.g., to capital gains; see dividend tax and Retained earnings § Tax implications.

-Here, per the abovementioned Modigliani–Miller theorem:
+Here, per the above-mentioned Modigliani–Miller theorem: